make-my/DOCS/SYNTAX-DOCUMENT.md

 Here is my first line in this section.
 And here's a link to a cool page <a href="https://github.com">.

-Because there were an empty space between this line and the one above, will an automatic breakpoint be set between these two paragraphs.
+Because there was an empty space between this line and the one above, will an automatic breakpoint be set between these two paragraphs.
 And finally here's a list:
     <ol>
         <li>Egg</li>